bedrocklinux/bedrocklinux-userland/DESIGN.md

 - /bedrock/run/init is a symlink to the /bedrock/strata/<stratum> directory
   corresponding to the stratum providing PID1.
 This is used as part of the process of maintaining an "init" alias to the current init-providing stratum.
-  This stratum is used internally to ensure the appropriate stratum provides the init-related commands such as reboot.
+  This is used internally to ensure the appropriate stratum provides the init-related commands such as reboot.
-- /bedrock/run/localtime is a symlink to the appropriate timezone file in /bedrock/cross/zoneinfo/.
 - /bedrock/run/cfg-* are configuration files created at runtime and symlinked into place for various programs to read them.
 - /bedrock/run/inject-* are contents created at runtime and injected into other